vuongxuongminh/go_router_plus/README.md

 Authentication redirection is the most of common logic of the whole app so it provided out of the box by this package via `AuthRedirector`.

-To use this builtin feature, you must to create a class implements the `LoggedInState` interface:
+To use this builtin feature, you need to create a class implements the `LoggedInState` interface:

 ```dart
 class LoggedInStateProvider implements LoggedInState {